Emergence of quantum spin liquid and spin-flop phase in Kitaev antiferromagnets in a [111] magnetic field: Model and Phase Diagram

 Here, $S_{A}$ represents the von Neumann entropy acquired by tracing out degrees of freedom outside of region $A$, $S_{AB}$ corresponds to the entropy of the union of regions $A$ and $B$, and so on.
 To implement this, we partition the cluster into four distinct regions with the same lattice sites, labeled $A$, $B$, $C$, and $D$.
 The specific choice of these regions is depicted in Fig.~\ref{FIG:PhaseDiag}(b), where the red, green, and blue areas correspond to the regions $A$, $B$, and $C$, respectively, while the remaining area defines the region $D$.
 Physically, the TEE $\gamma_E$ remains constant within a given phase but exhibits variations across distinct phases.
 Consequently, the discontinuity in TEE serves as a sensitive indicator of QPTs \cite{Ronquillo2019PRB, Holdhusen2024PRB, Feng2023PRB}.

 Figure~\ref{FIG:PhaseDiag}(c) and \ref{FIG:PhaseDiag}(d) present the quantum phase diagrams characterized by the flux density $\overline{W}_{p}$ and the TEE $\gamma_E$, respectively.
 The concurrence of singularities in both quantities unambiguously identifies consistent phase boundaries.
 The quantum phase diagrams in the $(\phi/\pi, h)$ parameter space predominantly consist of five distinct phases, which include the KQSL, a proximate QSL featured by a three-peak specific heat, a scalar chiral order and a spin-flop phase at moderate magnetic field, and a polarized phase at high magnetic field.
 There are also three narrow regions of vector chiral order near $\phi/\pi$ = 0.00 and 0.10.
+For comparison, the density plots of the scalar and vector order parameters are presented in the Appendix ~\ref{SEC:AppA}.
 In what follows, we will systematically investigate the characteristic properties of each individual phase, with particular focus on their spin and thermal dynamics.